brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Listening <span class="visually-hidden">to these</span> <i aria-hidden="true">&rarr;</i> *Podcasts*

 I've been listening to a few podcasts lately.
+I've listed the ones I find myself returning to the most at the moment.

-While I don't necessarily agree with everything that's said in many of the episodes I've listened to &mdash; here are the ones I find myself listening to the most.
-There are some gems in there if you're prepared to look for them and keep an open mind.
+While I don't necessarily agree with everything that's said in many of the episodes I've listened to &mdash; there are some gems if you're prepared to look for them and keep an open mind.

 * [The Duran](https://open.spotify.com/show/5DgkWsC3YjoyGBV03CFWnk?si=c62004134bbf40ed) &mdash; *Geopolitical analysis & interviews.*
 * [Planet: Critical](https://open.spotify.com/show/5zGRjKWThT6H18isBlVEY8?si=82195fb522014341) &mdash; *Investigative journalism and interviews on why the world is in crisis.*